augustomessias/mineironovale/README.md

 </p>

-🔭 I’m currently looking for a Wed Development Junior position (Full Stack)<br>
+🔭 I’m currently looking for a Web Development Junior position (Full Stack/NodeJS)<br>
-🎓 Studying Software Engineering at 42 São Paulo & Web Development at Oracle/Alura<br>
 🤠 Nickname: Gu<br>
 👽 Fun fact: I was born in Varginha, Brazil (but I'm not a UFO)<br>
 🏀 Basketball fan #gowarriors 🟡🔵<br>
-📫 How to find me: linkedin.com/in/augustomessias<br>